ChrisDuffley/stationPlaylist/readme.md

 * Press E to get count and labels for encoders being monitored.
 * Press F1 to show a help dialog which lists available commands.

-## End of track alarm

-Five seconds before the current track ends, NVDA will play a short beep to indicate that the track is about to end.
-This works anywhere (even within SPL Studio window).
-Press Control+NVDA+2 to configure this between 1 and 59 seconds.

-## Song intro alarm

-If you have configured song intro time via Track Tool, NVDA will beep when the vocals are about to begin.
-From Studio window, press Alt+NVDA+2 to configure song intro alarm between 1 and 9 seconds.
+## Track alarms

+By default, NvDA will play a beep if five seconds are left in the track (outro) and/or intro.
+To configure this value as well as to enable or disable them, press Control+NVDA+2 or Alt+NVDA+2 to open end of track and song ramp dialogs, respectively.
+In addition, use Studio add-on settings dialog to configure if you'll hear a beep, a message or both when alarms are turned on.

 ## Microphone alarm